-Encompassing the breeding grounds for all large whale species in the South Atlantic, plus feeding areas for at least two such species (Bryde's and sperm whales), and migratory corridors yet to be properly surveyed, the SAWS offers a unique opportunity for international cooperation in obtaining vital information concerning these species' life cycles.
-For instance, open ocean surveys of the 'Brazilian Banks' which concentrated historic catches of foreign whaling fleets in the region; satellite tracking of migrating individuals; further interaction between research in breeding grounds and that conducted inside the Southern Ocean Sanctuary, are all windows of opportunity that could benefit immensely from the establishment of an IWC Sanctuary in the region.
-The cooperation thus fostered by the Commission would benefit primarily its developing country members in the region by enlisting local and foreign scientists and institutions alike in a cooperative manner.
+Encompassing the breeding grounds for all large whale species in the South Atlantic, plus feeding areas for at least two or three such species (Bryde's and sperm whales, and maybe common minke whales), and migratory corridors yet to be properly surveyed, the SAWS offers a unique opportunity for international cooperation in obtaining vital information concerning these species' life cycles: for instance, open ocean surveys of the 'Brazilian Banks' which concentrated historic catches of foreign whaling fleets in the region; satellite tracking of migrating individuals; further interaction between research in breeding grounds which, if conducted inside the Southern Ocean Sanctuary, are all windows of opportunity that could benefit immensely from the establishment of an IWC Sanctuary in the region.
+The cooperation thus fostered would benefit primarily its developing country members in the region by enlisting local and foreign scientists and institutions alike in a cooperative manner.